 There are some skimming and fraud problems so the bank may block your debit- or credit card unless they know that the transactions are legit.
 Therefore it is recommended that you inform your bank about your travel plans prior to your departure.

-It’s also recommended that you have an extra card with in case something happens.
-I recommend using the free Revolut card, which has zero fees and offers free ATM withdrawals.
+It’s also recommended that you have an extra card with you in case something happens.

 Do you have more questions about the currency in Vietnam?
 Leave a comment below!